Medicaid Nurse Aide | BCTC

 To Register:

-The first step is to apply to the College.
-This can be done online at BCTC admissions or come to the One Stop Student Service Center located in Building C, Room 170 at the Leestown Campus, Records Office at the Cooper Campus or to the front desk at the Danville, Lawrenceburg, Winchester Campuses to register for the course.
-After applying, students will receive a letter stating that your application has been processed, return to the One Stop Center or admissions where you will be registered for the class.
+After applying, students will receive a letter stating that your application has been processed, return to Admissions at The Den where you will be registered for the class.
 Students MUST register for the course prior to the start date of the section they wish to complete.

-Purpose of the course
+Purpose of the Course

-To prepare the Medicaid Nurse Aide to administer specific medications in a long- term care facility, as delegated and supervised by a licensed nurse.
+To prepare the Medicaid Nurse Aide to administer specific medications in a long-term care facility, as delegated and supervised by a licensed nurse.
 Additional duties the employer may delegate are not covered in this course (KRS 314.011 and 201 KAR 20:400 Section 2).

 Course Description